Parsimotion/do-with-redis-lock/README.md

   # continue...
 ```

-If something is wrong, the *Promise* is rejected with:
+If a concurrency problem appears, the *Promise* is rejected with:
 ```js
 {
   statusCode: 503,